 I've mentioned that we all could clean one board once a month or once every three months, but this is always greeted with silence especially when I mention it after someone laments that the boards are so dirty.
 Anyway this mild iritation has nothing really do this post other than thinking about white boards made me remember that the board in the Popping Idea classroom couldn't slide back properly because so many dry erasers had gotten stuck behind the wall.
 Pet peeve 1001: move the dry erasers before sliding the board back.
 Then they won't get back there.

 So I mentioned the issue to Mrs. K because she's always saying we need to tell her about maintenance.
-She wanted me to show her and pulled out a secret stick.
-In the end we took down two boards and used the vacuum to catch about a dozen dry erasers.
+She wanted me to show her and in the end we took down two boards and used the vacuum to catch about a dozen dry erasers.
 Then I cleaned the whiteboards and got grumpy.
 Cleaning whiteboards reminds me of all the other things laying around the school from camps and what that need to be put away but are instead, stuffed into the corner blah, blah, blah.
 I'm not a neat freak.
 I swear.

 I returned to the office and Mr. M. was teaching everybody how to do the student grades graph.
 When I first arrived at the center the form was set up in Word and you had to copy and paste the graphs.
 It was really inefficient since Word has a tendency to rearrange text when you change out graphics.
 So one day while everybody was on Facebook (not saying I never piddle time away ) I set up an excel sheet for 25 students and ten tests.
 Then I set up a PPT and linked them so when the data is changed in the excel it is changed in the PPT.